SensorsConnect/IoT-Agentic-Search-Engine/frontend/README.md

 ## Features

-ChatGPT Lite is a lightweight ChatGPT web interface developed using Next.js and the [OpenAI Chat API](https://platform.openai.com/docs/api-reference/chat).
-It's compatible with both OpenAI and Azure OpenAI accounts.
+This nextjs app is based on the template from [blrchen/chatgpt-lite](https://github.com/blrchen/chatgpt-lite), a lightweight ChatGPT web interface developed using Next.js and the OpenAI Chat API.
+The template is licensed under the MIT license and provides features including markdown support, prompt storage, and multi-person chat functionality.

 - Deploy a custom ChatGPT web interface that supports markdown, prompt storage, and multi-person chats.
 - Create a private, web-based ChatGPT for use among friends without sharing your API key.